 This incredible trek goes to the border of Tibet, an area of ancient villages, age-old castles, antique palaces and Tibetan monasteries.
 It is an insight into the centuries old Tibetan-Buddhist culture.
 We begin our trekking in the old once-kingdom of Mustang.
 It lies in the rain-shadow of the Annapurna in a mesmerizing landscape of deep canyons carved, brilliantly battered sandstone formations of beautiful pastels and plateaus overlooking gleaming white glaciers.
 This Himalayan Vacation Treks and Expedition visit to Mustang then continues into the hidden valleys of Naar, crossing over the seldom frequented Teri La pass (5’577m) to Phu.
 The Naar region was opened to foreigners in 2012.
+Himalayan Vacation Treks and Expedition is capable, experienced, and prepared to give 24-hour emergency response to any accident or condition that requires attention or evacuation.

 Welcome to Kathmandu, capital city of Nepal full of historical monuments, Hindu Tempales, Buddhist Monasteries.
 We receive our valuable guests at the Tribhuvan International Airport in Kathmandu.
 One of our company representatives will be waiting to welcome our guests with guests’ names and a display board that reads Himalayan Vacation Treks and Expedition Pvt Ltd. The guests are dropped at the hotel and taken to the city for a short sightseeing.
 Then in the evening the guests are served Welcome Dinner in a typical Nepali restaurant.